abc-research/challenge2022/_pages/data.md

 permalink: /data/
 date: 2022-05-30T00:00:00+09:00
 ---
-The we are providing this time is a part of the dataset which was used in our previous work, titled [“Integrating Activity Recognition and Nursing Care Records: The System, Deployment, and a Verification Study”](https://dl.acm.org/doi/abs/10.1145/3351244).
-The authors of this work proposed a theory that extending of start and end times of the activities can increase the prediction rate.
-The reason behind the theory is that many of the nurses provided the labels before or after completing an activity.
-In the paper, they verified and proved this theory.
-A part of this data set has also been used in last year's [3rd nurse care challenge](https://abc-research.github.io/nurse2021/).
-The summary paper is titled [”Summary of the Third Nurse Care Activity Recognition Challenge - Can We Do from the Field Data?](http://dx.doi.org/10.1145/3460418.3479391)”

 The accelerometer data has been collected using one smartphone carried by subjects, which are caregivers and nurses when they were conducting daily works at a healthcare facility.
 The smartphone was carried in an arbitrary position such as a pocket.
 There are a total of 27 activities divided into 4 groups.
 All the activities are listed in the below table.

 <p>